systemd/mkosi/mkosi.md

   would remove the apache2 package.
 To replace the apache2 package by the httpd package just add -p "!apache2,httpd" to the command line arguments.
 To remove all packages use "!\*".

+`PackageDirectories=`, `--package-dir=`

+: Install package files (i.e. .rpm or .deb archives) from the specified directories into the image.
+Place packages that cannot be fetched using the package manager into this directory.
+This step is performed after the build script is run to support installing built package files.
+Note that `mkosi.installdir` is **not** automatically processed.

 : Example: when using an distro that uses `dnf`, `Packages=meson libfdisk-devel.i686 git-* prebuilt/rpms/systemd-249-rc1.local.rpm /usr/bin/ld @development-tools python3dist(mypy)`